Sign up for the KDAB Newsletter

 Frames skipped counter in application

 That alone isn't enough, however.
-If there were other elements on the scene being animated (say from the render thread via an Animator), those would trigger a frame swap before our item has had a chance to be drawn, causing our measurement to be taken prematurely.
+If there were other elements on the scene being animated (say from the render thread via an Animator), those would trigger a frame swap before our item would have had a chance to be drawn, causing our measurement to be taken prematurely.

-Remember to make instantiated items visible during their instantiation, or they won’t show up on screen.
-This QQuickItem subclass is different from its parent in that the item is not visible by default.
-We set visible to false from the C++ constructor because the order in which initial properties are evaluated and assigned in QML differs depending on the approach used to instantiate the item and assign its initial properties.
+Make C++ items visible during their instantiation, or they won’t show up on screen.
+This QQuickItem subclass is different from its parent in that the Item is not visible by default.
+We set visible to false from the C++ constructor because the order in which initial properties are evaluated and assigned in QML differs depending on the approach used to instantiate the Item and assign its initial properties.
 You may set the initial visible property of an item in QML to false, then make it true during its instantiation as a delegate somewhere, only for the QML Engine to optimally evaluate its initial value solely to true, causing the visibleChanged signal to never be emitted because there was, effectively, no change to the visible property.
 Setting the visibility to false from the constructor in C++ is a simple way to guarantee that visibleChanged will be triggered upon any initialization of the visible property in QML.

 The code for the QQuickItem subclass described in this article is documented below.
 Hope you find it useful.
 Reach out to us if you need help profiling software, would like to receive our training courses, or need help developing tools such as this.